eladiw/fabrikate-sample-app/Ingress.md

       ...
 </pre>

-The Helm chart in the _ingress-deploy-strategy_ repository will use conditional logic to determin with Kubernetes object defintions get generated based upon the `config/common.yaml`.
+The Helm chart in the _ingress-deploy-strategy_ repository will use conditional logic to determine which Kubernetes object defintions get generated based upon the `config/common.yaml`.

 One caveat about the current deisgn is that that the "blue" (existing) or the stable (as opposed to canary) would be defined in the _custom-microservice_ defintion.
 The _ingress-deploy-strategy_ chart would need to somehow retreive a config value outside of it's own Fabrikate subcomponent config section.